bryan5mcnair/GitLab/quiz.md

 (For this and future questions, the first 5 characters is plenty - neither Git nor I need the whole SHA.)

+9b2571f

 2. What is the SHA for the last commit associated with line 9 of this file?

+b2ed39de

 3. What did line 12 of this file say in commit d1d83?

+"2.
+I should really finish writing this."

 4. What changed between commit e474c and 82045?

+In process_movie_data.py, we are changing 'x["Gross"]' to 'int(x["Gross"])' and changing -5 to -6 in the index for the rows array

 ## Predicting merges